 9. "Why can't you be more like... ?"
 As I mentioned in 5 Toxins of the Tongue that Can Poison Your Marriage, when saying things like, "Why can't you be more like John?" (a friend's husband) what you're really communicating is "You don't make the grade.
 You're not good enough as a husband."

 Let's guard our tongues as much as we guard our money, time and other resources.
 What we speak can do so much good, but in just a few short words, we can do so much harm.
 Let's use our words to build up, not tear down.

 What other phrases have you discovered that cause more hurt than help in your marriage?
 Share them below in our comments so that we can all learn from each other!

+Mark Merrill is the president of Family First.
 For the original article, visit markmerrill.com.